revosystems/slate/source/includes/_overview.md

 `http://overview.revo.works/api/`

-And you should provide the mandatory headers for the authentification
+And you should provide the mandatory headers for the authentication

 Header        | Value